lfai/security-and-compliance/subgroups/risk-and-compliance/README.md

 ---

 ## Code of Conduct

 The subgroup adheres to the LF AI & Data's Code of Conduct (CoC) as published here:

 - https://github.com/lfai/foundation/blob/main/codeofconduct.md

-## License

-All repository content is licensed under the [Apache 2.0 license](LICENSE) unless otherwise noted.
-Including:

-- *Displayed [logos](images/logos) are copyrighted and/or  trademarked by their respective owners.*